Explains why decode-heavy LLM serving is often memory-bound and how KV-cache design, batching, PagedAttention, and speculative decoding improve scale.

 This approach becomes useful once a single request's context no longer fits comfortably on one accelerator.

-Modern implementations use ring attention (Liu et al., 2024) or similar distributed attention algorithms that minimize communication overhead.
-GPUs form a logical ring, passing partial attention results to their neighbors until the full context is covered.
+Modern implementations use ring attention (Liu et al., 2024) or similar distributed attention algorithms to manage communication overhead.
+GPUs form a logical ring.
+While each device computes blockwise attention for its local query block, Key and Value blocks circulate to the next device and arrive from the previous one.
 This can extend supported context length roughly linearly with the number of devices, at least until communication becomes the next bottleneck.[8]

 1def kv_gib(sequence_tokens: int) -> float: